-In this paper, we aim to bridge the gap between low level channel modeling via BELLHOP beam tracing (or similar software) and automated channel modeling via WOSS, by providing a detailed tutorial with MATLAB simulation code, that focuses on several key characteristics of the UWA channel most relevant for networking protocol design - signal attenuation, propagation delay, multipath fading and delay spread.
+In this paper, we aim to bridge the gap between low level channel modeling via BELLHOP beam tracing (or similar software) and automated channel modeling via WOSS, by providing a detailed tutorial with MATLAB simulation code [25], that focuses on several key characteristics of the UWA channel most relevant for networking protocol design - signal attenuation, propagation delay, multipath fading and delay spread.
 As such, our proposed simulation framework does not aim to replace the established fully integrated platforms, such as WOSS, nor to replace the standard BELLHOP beam tracing interface designed more widely for ocean acoustics research.
 Rather, the main purpose of the simulation framework proposed in this paper is to make beam tracing accessible for the underwater networking research community.
 The main contributions of this paper can be summarized as follows:

-- Survey of existing channel simulators we provide an overview on the features, capabilities and relative merits of the state-of-the-art in UWA channel simulation with the focus on networking research; - Tutorial on UWA propagation we give a detailed tutorial on the UWA communication environment, focusing on the features most relevant for network simulations; - BELLHOP-based channel simulation platform the tuto-
+- Survey of existing channel simulators we provide an overview on the features, capabilities and relative merits of the state-of-the-art in UWA channel simulation with the focus on networking research; - Tutorial on UWA propagation we give a detailed tutorial on the UWA communication environment, focusing on the features most relevant for network simulations; - BELLHOP-based channel simulation platform the tutorial is accompanied by our user-friendly MATLAB code that creates channel models from basic (for a simple introduction) to more advanced UWA environments using BELLHOP;

-- rial is accompanied by our user-friendly MATLAB code that creates channel models from basic (for a simple introduction) to more advanced UWA environments using BELLHOP; - Integration of the channel data into network simulators we also propose a framework for processing our channel simulator data and integrating it into network simulations, including the demonstration of this approach in two case studies.
+• Integration of the channel data into network simulators we also propose a framework for processing our channel simulator data and integrating it into network simulations, including the demonstration of this approach in two case studies.

-The rest of the paper is organized as follows: Section II surveys the state-of-the-art in underwater acoustic network simulation; Section III gives an introduction on UWA propagation; Section IV includes a detailed tutorial on modeling a communication link using beam tracing; Section V describes how this channel model can be efficiently incorporated into network simulations; Section VI presents two case studies on incorporating the proposed channel model into network simulations using Riverbed Modeler [25] (formerly known as OPNET) and a custom MATLAB simulator; finally, Section VII concludes the paper.
+The rest of the paper is organized as follows: Section II surveys the state-of-the-art in UWA channel and network simulation; Section III gives an introduction on UWA propagation; Section IV provides a more detailed description of UWA communication links and how to model them using beam tracing; Section V describes how this UWA link model can be efficiently incorporated into network simulations: 1) as a direct look-up table, 2) via statistical channel modeling; Section VI presents two network simulation case studies; finally, Section VII concludes the paper.